higgi13425/rmrwr-book/io02-getting-started.Rmd

 ![dashboard](images/dashboard.png){width="600"}

 This equivalent of a comfy coding environment is provided by the RStudio IDE (Integrated Developer Environment).
-I want you to install both R and RStudio, in that order.\
+I want you to install both the R statistical language and the RStudio IDE, in that order.\

 Let's start with installing R.\
 R is free and available for download on the web.
-Go to the [r-project website](https://r-project.org/) to get started.
+Click on the following link to go to the [r-project website](https://r-project.org/) to get started.

 This screen will look like this ![irproject](images/r-project.png)\